Satyabrat35/MapBox-HPDF/README.md

 ## Getting started

-Follow these steps to get started with development using this project.
+Follow these steps to get started with development using this project

 		hasura-cli

-In order to get started with development you have to install the hasura cli.To install copy this code to your terminal .
+In order to get started with development you have to install the hasura cli.To install copy this code to your terminal

 		$ curl -L https://hasura.io/install.sh | bash